piotrorlowski/gosolve/README.md

 ### `make test-ui`

-This command runs the frontend tests using `vitest` (or a similar JavaScript testing framework).
+This command runs the frontend tests using `vitest`.
 The tests are located inside the `ui/` directory.
 Use this command to run only the frontend tests.

 ---